 That is where a great nutrition plan and the tough conditioning workouts come into play.

 Having a Peter Griffin waistline will not allow your back width to be at maximum potential so you cannot skimp on your nutrition or conditioning.

-This 6 weeks is just the start of you building a wider back as you have to give consistent, quality effort over time in order to attain your goal.
+This 6 weeks is just the start of you building a wide back as you have to give consistent, quality effort over time in order to attain your goal.

 You probably have noticed that there is no traditional direct biceps or triceps work like curls or skullcrushers.

-Direct arm work is great, but in this program our goal is building a wider back.
+Direct arm work is great, but in this program our goal is building a wide back.

 With the amount of pulling and pressing in this program you will be able to sustain or even improve your arm size.

 You will not have arms like Olive Oil when these 6 weeks is over just because there are no curls and skullcrushers.